-- Admission to the university - Current active Advanced Practice Registered Nurse (APRN) license or approved national certification (international students will be considered on a case-by-case basis relevant to their country's equivalent) - A master's degree in nursing (or related field for the executive leadership or community-based public health tracks) - Graduate GPA of 3.250 or higher - An iBT TOEFL score of 80 or higher with a score of at least 20 on each section if proof of English proficiency is required - A personally written essay of 750 words or less describing how the D.N.P. will help the applicant achieve life and career goals - A current curriculum vitae - Verification of the number of supervised clinical hours from the director of the MSN program - Interview with Admission committee
+- Admission to the university

+- Current active Advanced Practice Registered Nurse (APRN) license or approved national certification (international students will be considered on a case-by-case basis relevant to their country's equivalent)

+- A master's degree in nursing

+- Graduate GPA of 3.250 or higher

+- An iBT TOEFL score of 83 or higher with a score of at least 26 on each section if proof of English proficiency is required

+- A personally written essay of 750 words or less describing how the D.N.P. will help the applicant achieve life and career goals

+- A current curriculum vitae/resume

+- Verification of the number of supervised clinical hours from the director of the M.S.N. program

+- Interview with admission committee